Kale and Cabbage Colcannon

 - 6 to 8 kale leaves (regular or lacinato), stems removed and thinly sliced

 - Salt and freshly ground pepper to taste

-Heat half of the oil in a large skillet.
-Add the leeks and sauté over medium heat, covered, for 2 to 3 minutes, or until wilted.
+- Heat half of the oil in a large skillet or steep-sided stir-fry pan.
+If using leeks, add them first and sauté over medium heat, covered, for 2 to 3 minutes, or until wilted.

-Cook without stirring until the bottom of the mixture gets nicely browned.
+- Cook without stirring until the bottom of the mixture gets nicely browned.
 Stir and allow more of the mixture to brown.
-Season with salt and pepper and serve.
+If need be, give it another stir and let more of the veggies brown, until they are to your liking.
+Season with salt and pepper and serve at once.